 Accounting A201 Introduction to Accounting I (3 cr.)
 P: 26 hours.
 Concepts and issues of financial reporting for business entities: analysis and recording of economic transactions.
 A202 Introduction to Accounting II (3 cr.)
 P: A201.
 Concepts and issues of management accounting, budgeting, cost determination and analysis.
 Accounting majors must take Bus.
 A211-A212, A202 does not count toward requirements for Accounting majors.
 A206 Uses of Financial Accounting Data (3 cr.)
 P: A202, Problems, principles, and concepts underlying preparation and presentation of accounting data; financial statements, with emphasis on problems of valuation and classification.
 Techniques and uses of analysis, with emphasis on factors of liquidity, profitability, stability, and prospects of the firm.
 Credit will not be given for both A206 and A211.
 A206 will not substitute for A211 as a prerequisite to advanced accounting courses.
-A211 Intermediate Accounting Theory (3 cr.)
+A211 Intermediate Accounting Theory and Problems I (3 cr.)
 P: A201.
 Theory of asset valuation and income measurement.
 Principles underlying published financial statements.
 Must be taken concurrently with Bus.
 A212.

-A212 Intermediate Accounting Problems (2 cr.)
-P: A201.
+A212 Intermediate Accounting Theory and Problems II (3 cr.)
+P: A211.
 Application of intermediate accounting theory to problems of accounting for economic activities.
 Must be taken concurrently with Bus.
-A211.

-A322 Advanced Financial Accounting II (3 cr.)
+A211 A322 Advanced Financial Accounting I (3 cr.)
 P: A211-A212.
 Generally accepted accounting principles as applied to partnerships, joint ventures, special sales arrangements; cash flow and forecasting, presentation and interpretation of financial data; price-level problems; insolvency and liquidation.
 A323 Advanced Financial Accounting II (3 cr.)
 P: A322.
 Generally accepted accounting principles as applied to branches, consolidations, foreign operations, corporate combinations, fiduciary arrangements, insurance.

 A325 Cost Accounting (3 cr.)
-P: A211-A212, F301 or concurrent.
+P: A211-A212.
 Conceptual and technical aspects of management and cost accounting.
 Product costing, cost control over projects and products; profit planning.
 A328 Introduction to Taxation (3 cr.)
-P: A211-A212, or permission of instructor.
+P: A211-A212.
 Internal Revenue Code, Regulations.
 Emphasis on the philosophy of taxation including income concepts, exclusions from income, deductions, and credits.
+A335 Fund Accounting (3 cr.)
+P: A211-A212 or by permission of the Accounting Department.
+Financial management and accounting for nonprofit-seeking entities; municipal and federal government, schools, and hospitals.